How to Make Palo Azul Tea So it Always Looks Blue!

 how to make palo azul tea

-5. Take the tea outside so it can absorb sunlight and enjoy the magic!
+4. Pour the tea in a glass cup and take it outside so it can absorb sunlight and enjoy the magic!

 A 2018 study mentions that "traditionally, one or two small pieces of the bark, or approximately 10 g (0.3 oz) of branches and leaves of E. polystachya (palo azul) are prepared as infusion, decoction, or maceration."